Link building is a double-edged sword.

 Even if you’re seeing moderately good results, you can identify key areas for improvement, based on whether they adhere to “ideal” standards.

 So what are these “ideal” standards?
-You should be able to judge a backlink profile on the following dimensions, and reasonably determine whether it’s going to be effective in building your search rankings:
+You should be able to judge a backlink profile on the following dimensions, and reasonably determine whether it’s going to be effective in building your search engine rankings:

 Accordingly, it’s good to keep a close eye on the number of backlinks in your profile.